taengstagram/instagram-livestream-downloader/README.md

 ## Problems?

-Please submit a [new issue](https://github.com/taengstagram/instagram-livestream-downloader/issues/new).
-You'll be prompted for some basic information that
+If your problem isn't already covered in the [FAQ](FAQ.md), please submit a [new issue](https://github.com/taengstagram/instagram-livestream-downloader/issues/new).
+Make sure to provide the information required to diagnose the problem.